 Keeping your home safe and secure is a primary concern for every homeowner.
-You want to be sure that you, your family, and your belongings are kept away from prying eyes and prevent the chance of a break-in.
-It’s important to remember that most break-ins are opportunist, so simply locking up your home and garage door and also keeping valuables out of sight can be a great deterrent.
-However, seasoned burglars know will look for other loopholes to enter your house via your garage, windows or other main entryways.
+You want to be sure that you, your family and your belongings are kept away from prying eyes and prevent the chance of a break-in.
+It’s important to remember that most burglars are opportunists, so simply locking up your home and garage door and keeping valuables out of sight can be a great deterrent.

-If your garage door opener has been in use for many years, it might finally be time to update it.
-Modern garage door openers have smart systems in place that will alert you if your garage door has been left open.
-The most up-to-date systems can even come with an alarm and security lights included helping to keep your property and home even more secure.
-Another helpful element with the newest technology is that you can often close your door remotely if it left open.
-This allows the peace of mind that you are back in control of your home security, even when you’re not home!
+If your garage door opener has been in use for many years, it might be time to upgrade it.
+Modern garage door openers have smart systems that alert you if your door has been left open.
+Depending on the system, you can use an app or remote to close your door.

 3. Add Manual Locks